 Fairly efficient to voraciously thirsty, Camaro fuel economy drops as performance increases.

 Price and performance are inversely proportional to the Chevy Camaro’s fuel economy ratings.
 That means most cars won’t go too hard on gas as they are the most affordable.
 The most efficient choice is the turbo-4 with an automatic transmission.
-It is EPA rated at 22 mpg city, 31 highway, 25 combined, and that qualifies the Camaro as a 5 in or ratings.
-(Read more about how we rate cars.)
+It is EPA-rated at 22 mpg city, 31 highway, 25 combined and that qualifies the Camaro as a 5 in or ratings, but the rest are 4s and that ain't bad.

 Chevrolet offers the Camaro with turbo-4, V-6, V-8, and supercharged V-8 engines.
 Opt for the 6-speed manual with the turbo-4 and its ratings drop slightly to 20/30/23 mpg.

 The V-6’s fuel economy ratings are similar to those of the turbo-4.
 It gets a 10-speed automatic this year instead of an 8-speed, but its fuel economy rating remains unchanged at 19/29/22 mpg rating.
 The manual costs a few mpg with its 16/26/20 mpg rating.